Irwin Allen’s Swiss Family Robinson

 A pair of big budget feature films in the early 1970s (The Poseidon Adventure and The Towering Inferno) brought Allen new fame, but he was never able to recapture it either on the big screen or the small.
 He turned his attention primarily to television, producing more than a dozen made-for-TV movies between 1975 and 1986.

 Two of these telefilms would spawn weekly series: Swiss Family Robinson in 1975 and Code Red in 1981.
-He also produced a sequel to The Poseidon Adventure in 1979 and some other feature films.
-When he died in 1991, Irwin Allen had left his mark on both television and film, with fans new and old around the world.
+He also produced a sequel to The Poseidon Adventure in 1979 and a few other feature films.
+When he died in 1991, Irwin Allen had left his mark on both television and film.

-On the island, they meet Jeremiah Worth (played by Cameron Mitchell) a cantankerous old sailor who was himself shipwrecked some seven years before the Robinsons showed up.
-Together, the group must deal with dangerous pirates and an even more dangerous volcano (how could an Irwin Allen adventure series not include a volcano?).
+On the island, they met Jeremiah Worth (played by Cameron Mitchell) a cantankerous old sailor who had been shipwrecked himself some seven years earlier.
+Together, the group faced off against dangerous pirates and — since this was an Irwin Allen production — an even more dangerous volcano.

-When ABC released its fall schedule for the 1975-1976 schedule, Swiss Family Robinson was included, airing Sundays from 7-8PM opposite The Wonderful World of Disney on NBC and Three for the Road on CBS .
-All three shows were defined as children’s programming in order to fulfill requirements set by the FCC to give the network’s an additional Sunday hour of television (the prime-time access rule).
-The network promoted Swiss Family Robinson, along with Mobile One and Barbary Coast, as the ABC “world of adventure,” as this promotional spot demonstrates:
+When ABC released its fall schedule for the 1975-1976 schedule, Swiss Family Robinson (officially Irwin Allen’s Production of Swiss Family Robinson) was on it .
+It was given the 7-8PM time slot on Sundays opposite The Wonderful World of Disney on NBC and Three for the Road on CBS.
+All three shows were considered by their networks to be children’s programming, allowing them to fulfill an FCC requirement that gave them an extra hour of prime time on Sunday evenings.
+The network promoted Swiss Family Robinson, along with Mobile One and Barbary Coast, as the ABC World of Adventure.

 Copyright © TV Guide, 1975